On the almost sure convergence of adaptive allocation procedures: Introduction

 The paper is structured as follows.
 Even if Assignment-Adaptive and Response-Adaptive procedures can be regarded as special cases of CARA designs, we will treat them separately for the sake of clarity, in order to describe the general proof scheme in a simple setting, whereas Covariate-Adaptive methods will be discussed as particular case of CARA rules.
 To treat CARA rules in the presence of solely categorical covariates we need to extend the concept of downcrossing in a vectorial framework; this generalization is not used for CARA procedures with continuous prognostic factors and therefore these two cases will be analyzed separately.
-Starting from the notation in Section 2, Section 3 deals with Assignment-Adaptive designs, while Section 4 discusses Response-Adaptive procedures.
-Sections 5 and 6 illustrate the asymptotic behavior of CARA methods in the case of continuous and categorical covariates, respectively.
-To avoid cumbersome notation, the paper mainly deals with the case of just two treatments, but the suggested methodology is shown to extend to more than two (see Section \ref{several_treatments}).
+Starting from the notation in Section~\ref{sec2}, Section~\ref{sec3} deals with Assignment-Adaptive designs, while Section~\ref{sec4} discusses Response-Adaptive procedures.
+Sections~\ref{sec5} and~\ref{sec6} illustrate the asymptotic behavior of CARA methods in the case of continuous and categorical covariates, respectively.
+Section~\ref{sec7} discusses the relationship between the proposed methodology and the theory of Stochastic Approximation.
+To avoid cumbersome notation, the paper mainly deals with the case of just two treatments, but the suggested methodology is shown to extend to more than two (see Section~\ref{sec3.1}).